Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Introduction

-The fluctuations in the thermodynamic quantities (e.g. hot spots created in the initial state of the collisions ~\cite{qin}) can be related to perturbations in the phase space distributions in the hydrodynamic limit.
+The fluctuations in the thermodynamic quantities (e.g., hot spots created in the initial state of the collisions~\cite{qin}) can be related to perturbations in the phase space distributions in the hydrodynamic limit.
 The evolution of these fluctuations can be analyzed within the ambit of BTE~\cite{degroot}.
-Fluctuations in thermodynamic quantities have been proposed as signals of the critical end point in the QCD phase transition ~\cite{flc1,flc2}.
-Dissimilar fluctuations in partonic and hadronic phases in the net electric charge and baryon number may shed light on the QCD phase transition in HICRE~\cite{asakawa}.
-Event by event fluctuations in the ratio of positively to negatively charged pions may be used as an indicator of QCD transition~\cite{jeon1} as well as for understanding the chemical equilibrium in the system formed in HICRE~\cite{jeon}.
-Evolution of these fluctuations near the critical end point has been studied by using BTE ~\cite{flc3}.
+Fluctuations in thermodynamic quantities have been proposed as signals of the critical end point in the QCD phase transition~\cite{flc1,flc2}.
+Dissimilar fluctuations in partonic and hadronic phases in the net electric charge and baryon number may shed light on the QCD phase transition in RHIC-E~\cite{asakawa}.
+Event by event fluctuations in the ratio of positively to negatively charged pions may be used as an indicator of QCD transition~\cite{jeon1} as well as for understanding the chemical equilibrium in the system formed in RHIC-E~\cite{jeon}.
+Evolution of these fluctuations near the critical end point has been studied by using BTE~\cite{flc3}.
 Kinetic theory approach has also been adopted to study fluctuations in particle and energy densities~\cite{flc4}.
 In Ref.~\cite{RJ} it has been argued that the perturbations in hot QGP travel longer distance to reach the border of the medium giving rise to the possibility of detectable signatures of these perturbations.

-The study of the fluctuations in the space time structure of the fireball driven by the fluctuations in the position of the nucleons in the colliding nuclei is an important contemporary issue in HICRE.
-Fluctuations in the space-time structure of the system will infect fluctuations in the thermodynamic quantities.
-How will these fluctuations evolve with time in a hydrodynamically expanding system and how are they connected with the transport coefficients are addressed in this work.
+The study of the fluctuations in the space time structure of the fireball driven by the fluctuations in the position of the nucleons in the colliding nuclei is an important contemporary issue in RHIC-E. Fluctuations in the space-time structure of the system will infect fluctuations in the thermodynamic quantities.
+How will these fluctuations evolve with time in a hydrodynamically expanding system and how are they connected with the transport coefficients for matter formed in RHIC-E are addressed in this work.